alisaifee/coredis/docs/source/compatibility.rst

 DECR
 ****

-Decrement the integer value of a key by one
+Decrements the integer value of a key by one.
+Uses 0 as initial value if the key doesn't exist.

 - Documentation: `DECR <https://redis.io/commands/decr>`_
 - Implementation: :meth:`~coredis.Redis.decr`